The Franchise King®

 That’s because they’re freely available if you have access to the internet.

-Just go to this state’s government website and type in the name of the franchise you’re interested in.
+Just go to the state of Wisconsin’s free Franchise Disclosure Document page, and type in the name of the franchise you’re interested in.
 You’ll get a link to download the most current Franchise Disclosure Document.
 For free!

 Don’t Freak Out About The FDD